doherty100/kidzhackphilly/14-games-part-07/README.md

     ![14-040](./images/14-040.jpg)
 1. Next, let's print out the score when the game is over.
     1. Drag a new *Play* code block from the *Speaker* tray and connect it to the inside of the *else* portion of the previous *if do else* code block.
 Change "Claves" to "Challenge Complete".
-    1. Drag a new *Visible* code block from the *Terminal* tray and leave the value set to "show".
+    1. Drag a new *Visible* code block from the *Terminal* tray and connect it to the previous code block.
+Leave the value set to "show".
     1. Drag a new *Print line* code block from the *Terminal* tray and set it to "---------------------------------------------".
     1. Locate the *Print* code block in the *Terminal* tray:
     ![00-500-530](../images/00-500-530.parts.terminal.print.jpg)
     1. Drag a new *Print* code block from the *Terminal* tray and connect it to the previous code block.
 Change the value to "Score: ".
     1. Drag a new *Print line* code block from the *Terminal* tray and connect it to the previous code block.
     1. Drag a new *Get variable* code block from the *Variables* tray and connect it to the right of the previous code block.
 Change "item" to "score".
-    1. Drag a new *if do* code block from the *Logic* tray and connect it to te previous code block.
+    1. Drag a new *if do* code block from the *Logic* tray and connect it to the previous code block.
     1. Drag a new *Comparison* code block from the *Logic* tray and connect it to the right of the previous *if* statement.
 Change the operator to "> greater than".
     1. Drag a new *Get variable* code block from the *Variables* tray and connect it to the first slot of the previous code block.
 Change the value from "item" to "score".
     1. Drag a new *Get variable* code block from the *Variables* tray and connect it to the second slot of the previous code block.
 Change the value from "item" to "highScore".